-- 2. Table E-6 Testing Requirements.
-The Discharger shall comply with the following testing requirements when monitoring for the parameters described in Table E-6: - a.
-Prior to construction and/or beginning a sampling program of any new groundwater monitoring wells, the Discharger shall submit plans and specifications to the Central Valley Water Board for approval.
-Once installed, all new wells shall be added to the monitoring network (which currently consists of Monitoring Wells RGW-001, RGW-002, RGW-003A, RGW-004, RGW-005, RGW-006, RGW-007, and RGW-008 and shall be sampled and analyzed according to the schedule above.
-All samples shall be collected using approved U.S. EPA methods. - b.
-Prior to sampling, the groundwater elevations shall be measured, and the wells shall be purged of at least three well volumes until temperature, pH, and electrical conductivity have stabilized.
-Depth to groundwater shall be measured to the nearest 0.01 feet. - c.
-Groundwater elevation shall be determined based on depth-to-water measurements from a surveyed measuring point elevation on the well.
-The groundwater elevation shall be used to calculate the direction and gradient of groundwater flow, which must be reported. - d.
+- 3. Table E-7 Testing Requirements.
+The Discharger shall comply with the following testing requirements when monitoring for the parameters described in Table E-7: - a.
+Groundwater Elevation.
+Shall be determined based on depth-to-water measurements from a surveyed measuring point elevation on the well.
+The groundwater elevation shall be used to calculate the direction and gradient of groundwater flow, which must be reported. - b.
 Applicable to all parameters.
 Parameters shall be analyzed using the analytical methods described in 40 CFR part 136 or by methods approved by the Central Valley Water Board or the State Water Board.
-In addition, if requested by the Discharger, the sample type may be modified by the Executive Officer to another sample type allowed in 40 CFR part 136. - e.
-Grab Samples.
-Grab samples shall not be collected at the same time each day in order to get a complete representation of variations in the groundwater. - f.
-Standard minerals shall include the following: boron, calcium, iron, magnesium, potassium, sodium, chloride, manganese, phosphorus, total alkalinity (including alkalinity series), and hardness, and shall include verification that the analysis is complete (i.e., cation/anion balance).
+In addition, if requested by the Discharger, the sample type may be modified by the Executive Officer to another 40 CFR part 136 allowed sample type. - c.
+Grab Sample.
+A grab sample is defined as an individual discrete sample collected over a period of time not exceeding 15 minutes.
+It can be taken manually, using a pump, scoop, vacuum, or other suitable device.
+Grab samples shall not be collected at the same time each day